Scala-Dev/exp-js-sdk/README.md

 ## NPM

-To use the EXP SDK with Node, install using `npm`
+To use the EXP SDK with NodeJS, install using `npm`:

 ```
 npm install exp-sdk